debops/debops/docs/debops-playbooks/custom-environment.rst

 The configured environment variables will be active in all of the DebOps playbooks included in this repository.
-The more specific variables override the more general ones, just as normal Ansible variables.
+The more specific variables override the more general ones, just like normal Ansible variables.

 The environment variables defined using these YAML dictionaries have only effect during the :command:`ansible-playbook` run.
 Normal :command:`ansible` commands as well